-Management had considered the above and assessed that (i) the total guaranteed notes of US\$1,703,077,000 (2016 : US\$1,708,921,000) (Note 13) issued by the Company, including any current and future related interest payables, are guaranteed by the ultimate holding company (Note 5);

-(ii) prior to the year end, the maturity date of the long-term loan of US\$37,800,000 loan (Note 12) was extended to January 26, 2019; and (iii) the Company has obtained a letter of undertaking from a related company that it has the intention to convert the total loan and interest payable of US\$ 39,707,000 (2016 : US\$38,697,000) into additional capital contribution in the future to ensure the eventual extinguishment of liabilities.
-On the above, management has assessed that there are no material uncertainties on the Company's ability to continue as going concern and these will sufficiently cover the Company's existing net capital deficiency in the future.
+Management had considered the above and assessed that (i) the total guaranteed notes of US\$ 3,009,005,000 (2017 : US\$1,703,077,000) (Note 13) issued by the Company, including any current and future related interest payables, are guaranteed by the ultimate holding company (Note 5); (ii) the cash flows from interest income expected to be received from loans to related companies will be sufficient to cover the interest expenses that the Company expects to incur as the interest rate charges are higher than the interest rate payble on the debt (iii) prior to the year end, the maturity date of the long-term loan of US\$21,800,000 loan (Note 12) was extended to January 24, 2020; and (iv) On the above, management has assessed that there are no material uncertainties on the Company's ability to continue as going concern and these will sufficiently cover the Company's existing net capital deficiency in the future.
 In addition, management has also assessed that if required, fundings from the ultimate holding company will be available.